rhansen2/dyndao/README.md

 a generic key-value object structure, and a relational database mapping layer (ORM).

-This package is incomplete and a work in progress.
-Suggestions and support are welcome.
+This package is a work in progress.
+While the package is regularly tested on production workloads, please use it at your own risk.
+Suggestions and patches are welcome.
+Please ensure any pull requests are go fmt'd and come up (relatively) clean from gometalinter.

+Currently, basic support for SQLite, MySQL, and Oracle are included.

 *MOTIVATION*